 Amazon: Amazon is currently sold out of Radeon RX 6800 XT cards as well, with searches for them simply redirecting to third-party sellers.

-B&H: B&H currently has four RX 6800 XT cards listed on its site, with two from XFX, one from MSI and one from Asus.
+B&H: B&H currently has five RX 6800 XT cards listed on its site.
 You can't buy any of them as of yet.

 eBay: If you don’t mind a markup, you can turn to the gray market to get a Radeon RX 6800 XT, but prices on eBay currently start at over $1000, seriously mitigating the value this card offers.